Codecademy/docs/content/general/concepts/jsp/jsp.md

 ## Advantages & Disadvantages

-JSP has the following advantages compared to other methods of creating dynamic web pages.
+JSP has the following advantages compared to other methods of creating dynamic web pages:

 - The execution of JSP pages is faster than other technologies.
 - JSP pages are compiled before being processed by the server, reducing the load on the server.